Java 1: Object-Oriented Programming with Java Part 1 Short Courses

 - Introduction: Past/present of Java - learn once/run everywhere - Java on-line information (local/internet).

 - Java overview and the basic language elements: Introduction to Java.
 Elements of Java programming.
 Review of programming constructs of the C family languages (Language structure, conventions.
 Variable and data types.
 Arrays.
 Operators.
 Expressions.
-For, if, while, do, switch, break, continue).
+For, if, while, do).
 Main method.

 - Objects in Java: Objects, Classes, Packages, Generics, Inheritance, Interfaces.